ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-hemanialaparthi/writing/proposals/show_proposal_one.md

 ## 🏁 One Sentence Pitch

-My first episode consists of the introduction to the Computer Science department at Allegheny and the types of majors offered here and how they differ from each other.
+Interested in the CIS department and the majors offered?
+Don't know which major in CIS to choose?
+Join me and a computer science major as we dive deeper into the differences in the majors offered and how you can pick the right major for you.

 ## 🔬 Show Details